Ramen: Etymology

 The word ramen is a Japanese borrowing of the Mandarin Chinese lamian (拉麵, 'pulled noodles').
 A common misconception is that ramen is a Japanese adaptation of lamian, but the two dishes have no direct relation, and how ramen came to adopt its name from lamian remains unclear.
 Ramen evolved from southern Chinese noodle dishes, primarily Cantonese, as opposed to northern Chinese noodle dishes that may feature lamian.

 The word (拉麺, ramen) first appeared in Japan in Seiichi Yoshida's How to Prepare Delicious and Economical Chinese Dishes (1928).
 In the book, Yoshida describes how to make ramen using flour and kansui, kneading it by hand, and stretching it with an illustration.
 He also states that ramen is better suited for soup or cold noodles than for baked noodles.
 In this case, however, ramen refers to actual lamian (hand-pulled noodles), not the noodle soup dish.

 There are various theories on how the dish came to be named "ramen", but the most plausible is that the term was misapplied by Japanese colonizers.
 After the end of World War II in 1945, millions of Japanese settler colonists were repatriated to Japan from China.
 They may have labeled the southern Chinese noodle dishes in Japan "ramen", based on their superficial resemblance to lamian dishes they had encountered in northern China, particularly in the Japanese-backed puppet state of Manchukuo.
-This timing aligns with the first mention of ramen as a dish appearing in Hatsuko Kuroda's Enjoyable Home Cooking (1947).
+Some cookbooks from this time period include ramen, such as Hatsuko Kuroda's Enjoyable Home Cooking (1947).

 Chinese immigrants in Japan initially served a wide variety of Chinese noodle soup dishes, and referred to them by their specific names.
 However, they were collectively referred to as (南京そば, Nankin soba) by the Japanese.
 Nankinmachi (Nanjing Town) was the common Japanese term for areas where Chinese people settled, and the Japanese used the term "Nankin" to describe newly imported Chinese things.
 For example, in 1903, in Yokohama Chinatown, then known as Nankinmachi, there was a Nanjing noodle restaurant (南京蕎麦所, Nankin soba dokoro).

 The dish was renamed (支那そば, shina soba) in 1910 by Kan'ichi Ozaki, the founder of the first specialized ramen shop.
 The Japanese regarded Chinese civilization as inferior and this name change reflected broader imperialist attitudes within Japanese society towards China.
 The word washoku was used for Japanese cuisine, yoshoku symbolized Western cuisine, and Chinese cuisine was called shina ryori.
 In the decades following, shina soba would be the most commonly used name for ramen.